- Rational Approaches to Healing

 If you have a chronic dry cough and have not done the standard medical protocol (and have checked your meds for ‘dry cough’ as a side-effect), do the Marshmallow as above and add Chinese Lung Support (#1887-6) 3B, 3D to see if you can get a nice loose cough to come up.

 Finally, sometimes a dry cough is caused by a medication.
-And sometimes a dry cough is your body’s attempt to stimulate the heart.
-If the above remedies do not resolve the imbalance, make an appointment.
+And sometimes a dry cough is your body’s attempt to stimulate the heart, or push a full hard abdomen down away from the heart.
+You can tell if this is the case by massaging below the sternum and ribs looking for tightness, or, lack of softness.
+If the above remedies do not resolve the imbalance, arrange a consult.

 For constricted airways/chest tightness – Asthma